-Through my Free to Fly and A Soft Place to Fall albums, I make myself known in the most transparent and vulnerable way thus far.
+Through my Free to Fly and A Soft Place to Fall albums, I made myself known in extremely transparent and vulnerable ways.
 The songs on my Free to Fly album reveal my journey of empowerment, transformation, love, and pain.
-They are the songs I lived as I grew my wings to fly.
+They are the songs I lived as I grew my wings to fly free.
 The songs on my A Soft Place to Fall album came through me the summer of 2014 after I released myself to live the life I really wanted to live, which included opening my heart to experiencing deeper levels of vulnerability through love, hope, and healing.

 When I look at the photo of me as a young girl (above) holding my microphone, I realize that every choice I’ve ever made has led me back to me—back to the soul-shining little girl in my room who always knew that sharing my light and my heart through stories, both written and sung, was my source of joy—my purpose.

-Although I hope my songs resonate with people and my albums take flight to destinations beyond my wildest imagination, the feeling of personal fulfillment of holding two CDs in my hand with my name on them and pieces of my heart infused in them is indescribable.
+Although I hope my songs resonate with many people, the feeling of personal fulfillment of holding CDs in my hand with my name on them and pieces of my heart infused in them is indescribable.

 Now, I am living my dream and illuminating the most transparent expression of who I am.
 I am also learning and growing while in the public eye.
 I never felt like I had to have it all perfect before I stepped out in front of people to share my songs.
 I felt that I just needed to start trying—to start doing it.
 And that is what I did.
 That is what I am still doing!